wandb/droughtwatch/README.md

 * explore correlations between the RGB ground-level photos and satellite images
 * explore strategies to account for the class imbalance (roughly ~60% of the full data gathered is of class 0, classes 1 and 2 have ~15% each, and the remaining ~10% is class 3)

+## How to cite

+Please cite this paper: Satellite-based Prediction of Forage Conditions for Livestock in Northern Kenya [available on Arxiv](https://arxiv.org/abs/2004.04081).